By Ohio.org Staff

 Holiday Bonus: Zoo gift stores (many of which are online) are also fun places to shop for unique - and cute - gifts for the kids.
-Who wouldn't want a Fiona the Hippo ornament, plushie, face mask or book.
-BRB ordering "A Very Fiona Christmas" book for everyone!
+Who wouldn't want a Fiona the Hippo ornament, plushie, coffee mug or book?!
+BRB ordering the "A Very Fiona Christmas" book for everyone!

-Use those outside voices inside at local kids cafes and play places.
+Use those outside voices inside at local play places.
 Spots like Sky Zone + Trampoline Park (with locations in Dayton and Toledo) have gift cards available.
-And you can use gift cards from places like Tree of Life Play + Cafe in Hilliard for cafe items, activity kits or whenever playtime resumes.

 Don't brush off the chance to see great works of art.
-Get a membership to one of Ohio's art museums like the Zanesville Museum of Art, Cincinnati Art Museum or moCa (Cleveland’s Museum of Contemporary Art).
+Get a membership to one of Ohio's art museums like the Zanesville Museum of Art, Cincinnati Art Museum, Decorative Arts Center of Ohio in Lancaster or moCa (Cleveland’s Museum of Contemporary Art).

-Let nature lull you into the holiday spirit by buying ODNR's Ohio State Parks gift cards and gift certificates.
+Let nature lull you into the holiday spirit by buying an ODNR Ohio State Parks gift card/certificate.
 These gift cards can be used at most Ohio State Park campgrounds, cabins and lodges.

-Project some movie magic into your staycation with a movie night at home.
-Can't think of a flick to watch, try one of these Ohio-based films.
-And nothing makes movie night right like popcorn!
-So go for the classic snack or try something new like Campbell's Sweets Factory's "Christmascorn" and Steubenville Popcorn Company's "Elfnog" or "Candy Kane" seasonal flavors.
+Project some movie magic into a staycation with a movie night at home.
+Can't think of a flick to watch?
+Try one of these Ohio-based films.
+And nothing makes a movie night right like popcorn!
+Go for the classic snack or try something new like Campbell's Sweets Factory's "Hot Cocoa" and Steubenville Popcorn Company's "Elfnog" or "Candy Kane" seasonal flavors.

 Choo-choo into the holidays and get ready to take a train ride through scenic Ohio with a gift card to the Cuyahoga Valley Scenic Railroad.